Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Experiments

 \section{Experiments}

 \textbf{Datasets.} Our efficient neural video codec (ENVC) is trained on Vimeo dataset \cite{xue2019video}, which contains 89,800 video clips with the resolution of $448\times256$.
 Video frames are randomly cropped into $192 \times 192$ patches during training.
 We evaluate the performance of our proposed ENVC on multiple benchmark datasets including the UVG dataset \cite{mercat2020uvg}, HEVC test sequences \cite{sullivan2012overview} and MCL-JCV \cite{wang2016mcl}.
 The UVG dataset contains seven 1080p video sequences, with 3900 frames in total.
 The HEVC test sequences (Class B,C,D,E) contain videos with resolutions from $416\times240$ to $1920\times 1080$.
-The MCL-JCV dataset \cite{wang2016mcl} is another common benchmark dataset which contains 30 video sequences in 1080p. \\[4pt] \textbf{Implementation details.} Section \ref{section_3_4} introduces our training strategy.
-The specific learning rate and iteration number of each stage are added in Appendix B. Minibatch is always set as 8 during training and we use Adam optimizer \cite{kingma2014adam}.
+The MCL-JCV dataset \cite{wang2016mcl} is another common benchmark dataset which contains 30 video sequences in 1080p. \\[3pt] \textbf{Implementation details.} Section \ref{section_3_4} introduces our training strategy.
+Minibatch is always set as 8 during training and we use Adam optimizer \cite{kingma2014adam}.
 Training the complete ENVC requires 10 days.
-We use two NVIDIA 2080TI GPUs for the joint training stages. \\[4pt] \textbf{Standard baselines and compared methods.} For traditional standards, we compared with VTM-12.0 \cite{VTM} and HM-16.21 \cite{HM} with exactly the same prediction mode, \ieno, prediction with the previous single reference frame as well as test GoP size of 12.
-See Appendix C for the specific coding configurations of standard anchors.
+We use two RTX 2080TI GPUs at the joint training stages. \\[3pt] \textbf{Standard baselines and compared methods.} For traditional standards, we compared with VTM-12.0 \cite{VTM} and HM-16.21 \cite{HM} with exactly the same prediction mode, \ieno, prediction with the previous single reference frame as well as test GoP size of 12.
+See Appendix B for the specific coding configurations of standard anchors.
 Note that the videos are compressed in YUV444 format with these anchors.
 For neural video coding approaches, we only compare with three representative hybrid coding approaches DVC \cite{lu2019dvc}, SSF \cite{agustsson2020scale} and FVC \cite{hu2021fvc}.
-The comparison with VTM is persuasive enough to demonstrate our state-of-the-art performance. \\[4pt] \textbf{Other settings.} We do not apply variable-rate technique and thereby train multiple models for various bitrates.
+The comparison with VTM is persuasive enough to show our SOTA performance. \\[3pt] \textbf{Other settings.} We do not apply variable-rate technique and thereby train multiple models for various bitrates.
 We set $\lambda$=\{512,1024,2048,3072,4096\} to optimize for MSE.
 When optimized for MS-SSIM \cite{wang2004image}, we set $\lambda$=\{6,14,24,36,50\} and finetune from the MSE-optimized model.
 In addition, two versions of ENVC are optimized for MSE, with or without autoregressive (AR) context model.
 ENVC with AR delivers the optimal RD performance but simultaneously requires much more decoding time compared with ENVC w/o AR.